 SILETZ FIRE DISTRICT – BURNING INFORMATION

-To register, please submit the required information listed below.
+To register for a burn permit, please submit read the information below and then complete the form at the bottom of the page.
 Submission of your registration is all that is required for your standard burn permit for the year.

 Registration means that burning piles of CLEAN yard debris only is now approved for the remainder of this burning season.

 · Burn piles must be clean natural vegetation and cannot be any larger than 4’x4’x4’

 · No trash, treated lumber products or other materials may be burned

 · Fires must be at least 10’ away from any other structures, fences, or other flammable materials

 · Area surrounding the fire must be clean, with trimmed grass and free from shrubs

 · A shovel or hand tool must be in close proximity